jeremythebruce/hummingbird/README.md

 # Hummingbird

-Hummingbird is a real estate transaction platform designed to empower buyers and sellers to transact without a traditional agent or broker.
+Hummingbird is a real estate transaction platform focused on improving how buyers and sellers complete transactions.

 ## Overview

-The platform focuses on:
+The platform explores:

 - Direct buyer and seller interaction
-- Simplified transaction workflows
+- Transaction workflow design
-- Integrated services (lenders, title, etc.)
+- Integration with industry services (lending, title, etc.)
-- Data-driven decision support
+- Data-informed decision support
-- Trust and identity-focused design
+- Trust and identity systems

 ## Purpose

-This repository represents early-stage system thinking, product design, and architecture concepts for the Hummingbird platform.
+This repository represents early-stage system thinking, product design, and architecture exploration.

-## Areas of focus

-- Buyer and seller workflows
-- Transaction process design
-- System architecture
-- Integration strategies
-- User experience concepts

 ## Status

-Active development and iteration.
+Active development and strategic refinement.

+Certain details are intentionally abstracted to protect proprietary work.